northeastern-rc/rc-public-documentation/docs/source/using-discovery/globus.rst

 Working with Globus
 ===================
 After you have an account and set up a personal endpoint using Globus Connect personal, you can perform basic file management tasks using the Globus File Manager interface such as transferring files, renaming files, and creating new folders.
 You can also download and use the Globus Command Line Interface (CLI) tool.
-GLobus also has extensive documentation and training files for you to practice with.
+Globus also has extensive documentation and training files for you to practice with.

 Northeastern endpoint